Spherical VR photography

 To ensure that the captured pictures really frame the correct color at the place a calibration method is needed.
 My solution for this complex problem:

-- I shoot in full manual mode without switching the seeting within one panorama shooting cycle
+• I shoot in full manual mode without switching the settings within one panorama shooting cycle

-- I shoot in RAW (in my case, I use the Nikon NEF-format, not Adobe’s DNG)
+• I shoot in 14 bit RAW (in my case, I use the Nikon NEF-format, not Adobe’s DNG), so I am able to correct the color temperature in post production

-- I place a Spyder CUBE in my setup and I ensure that one picture has the CUBE in it.
+• I place a Spyder CUBE in my setup and I ensure that one picture has the CUBE in it, so I can use it to determine the correct white balance, color temperature, black point, etc. and apply these values to all pictures of the capture cycle.